 A problem that affects both people and planet

-European seas are dominated by industrial fishing and aquaculture, and the consequences for the marine environment and the coastal communities are devastating.
+The consequences for the marine environment and the coastal communities are serious.
 The environmental damage includes:

-- Over-exploitation of fishery resources exacerbated by unselective fishing gears
+Over-exploitation of fishery resources exacerbated by unselective and sea-bed impacting fishing gears

-- Pollution of coastal waters from intensive aquaculture plants
+Pollution of coastal waters, including from intensive aquaculture plants

 The solution provided by LIFE

 Uniting and empowering small-scale fishers as key environmental and social change agents

 By providing strong and effective representation for committed small-scale fishers, and by giving a voice and support to their associations at local, regional and European level, LIFE is being part of the necessary systemic change.

 LIFE works along 5 main lines that together address system change: